AtrCheema/python-seekho/docs/source/foreword.rst

 A self-paced beginner-level book for python-learners.

-Backgournd
+Background
 ===========
+Honestly, I am not expert enough to say I can write a book on python.
+When I started my journey to learn python from the internet, I found plenty of material on the internet.
+Whenever I found some example useful enough to clear a concept, I put that copied code in one place.
+Slowly, this copied material grew larger, and I started organizing it so that other people could also benefit from the code snippets which I found useful and which were scattered here and there.
+Moreover, as I was learning python, I found that learning by practicing is the best approach.
+However, there are very few books/sites which offer their code material to be downloaded.
+This gave rise to what you have in your hand or on your screen right now!

 Purpose
 ==========
-The purpose of this book is to provide the prospective learners a self-taught material with executable notebooks.
-This book can be considered as practical code exercises when the (python) infrastructure is available.
-However, the version_ of it can also be used as ebook.
-The book is more closely related to python section of tutorialspoint_ website.
+The purpose of this book is to provide prospective learners a self-taught material with executable notebooks.
+You can consider this book as a collection of practical code exercises when the (python) infrastructure is available.
+However, the pdf_ version of it can also be used as an ebook.
+The book is more closely related to the python section of the tutorialspoint_ website.
 However, this book covers many topics which are not discussed there.
-More importantly, the code examples here can be downloaded as either jupyter notebook or .py files.
+More importantly,  the user can download the code examples here as either Jupyter notebook or as .py files.
 Therefore, the user can access the complete material which is more helpful for practical purposes.

 Who should read this book
 ============================

-This book is intended for absolute beginners, those who have no knowledge of python.
+This book is intended for absolute beginners, those who have no background in python.
 A very little knowledge of programming can be helpful for the readers.
 The advanced python users may find advanced topics within each chapter in this book useful.

 Installation
 ================
-If you have internet connection, you have two options
-  - Download the ipython notebook of a lesson and upload it on any cloud servers such as colab_  , binder_ or studiolab_ .
+If you have internet connection, you can download the ipython notebook of a lesson and upload it on any cloud servers such as colab_  , binder_ or studiolab_ .
-  - click on launch binder button and start running the code, cell by cell.

-For offline users; first install python, the libraries mentioned in requirements.txt file and jupyter.
+For offline users; first install python, the libraries mentioned in requirements_ file and jupyter.
 Then the user can run any jupyter notebook which again can be downloaded all at once from website_ .

 How to read this book?
 ==========================
-This book consists of jupyter notebooks.
-Each jupyter notebook consists of multiple cells.
+This book consists of Jupyter notebooks.
+Each Jupyter notebook consists of multiple cells.
 Each cell consists of code snippets.
-The best way to get maximum out of this book is to follow following two tips
+The best way to get the maximum out of this book is to follow following two tips

 1) Predict the output from a cell before running the cell, then run the cell and see whether